 - Orc: Big, mean, green… the perfect Mages.

 - Goblin: Terminally cute.
 And if you go Goblin you’ll get rich, right?

 - Bovine discrimination?
 Racism?
 General Tauren policy?
 No mages here.
 Giant, war-stomping, furry Tauren things can’t be mages at this time.

-- You get them at levels 15, 30, 45, 60,, 75, and 90.
+- You get them at levels 15, 30, 45, 60,, 75, 90, and 100.
 Each “tier” has three choices, you get to pick one.

 - Any spec of mage can pick any one talent from any one tier.
 Notes that some talents are exclusive to one flavor of mage.